-We’ve upgraded this website with a modern design!
-Now the backend runs in Cloud Functions (2nd gen) in three regions (US, Europe, Asia).
-To learn more about the architecture, check out the Serving the Pi section.
-We’ve also published the entire source code of the demos and the infrastructure, including Terraform scripts on GitHub.
+To learn more about how this site works, check out the Serving the Pi section.
+We’ve also published the entire source code of the demos and infrastructure, including Terraform scripts, on GitHub.

 What does Pi sound like?
 Each Pi digit is converted to a musical note so you can get to know Pi via music!